Call for presentations and demos

 Themes for the NKOS workshop will be:

 - KOS Alignment.
-KOS alignment or terminology mapping plays a vital role in NKOS for many years and fits very well to the general theme “Overcoming the Limits of Digital Archives” of TPDL 2016.
+KOS alignment or terminology mapping plays a vital role in NKOS for many years.
 This year we want to sort out the needs (use cases) of KOS alignments in the new environment of Linked Open Data.
 We plan to collect methodologies, best practices, guidelines and tools.
 This includes manual and automatic alignments.

 - KOS Linked Open Data.
 Recent years have seen an increasing trend to publication of KOS as Linked Data vocabularies.
 We need discussion of practical initiatives to link between congruent vocabularies and provide effective web services and APIs so that applications can build upon them.